modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 ## Testing responsive views

-With the world going mobile first there needs to be a way of testing your mobile views.
+With the world going mobile-first there needs to be a way of testing your mobile views.
 Working with a real browser you can directly change the viewport.

 Let's assume we have some code that should only execute on mobile.